 Pension/Severely Handicapped (BRP/SH)

-Prepare and schedule Medical Board to persons aged 60 years and above benefiting
+Prepare and schedule Medical Board for persons aged 60 years and above benefiting

-from Basic Retirement Pension and who need the constant personal attendance of
+from Basic Retirement Pension and who need constant personal attendance of

 another person for their daily activities.